Rite of reception into the catholic church

 Instead, we call him or her a candidate .”
 By this we mean that this person is a candidate for the catholic Sacrament of Confirmation and a candidate preparing to receive Holy Communion in the Catholic Church and thus become a full member of the Catholic Church, the Catholic Communion.

-You might be interested: Chicago catholic school closings
+You might be interested: 12 days of christmas catholic meaning

 Who holds the baby during a Catholic baptism?